CoffeeRaptor/100-days-of-python/README.md

-# 100-days-of-python

-Based on examples from the Udemy course 100 Days of Code: The Complete Python Pro Bootcamp by Angela Yu.
-I am taking this course to brush up on my Python skills, learn new things, and have fun with Python.
-This repo has some cool examples I tried out
+# 100 Days of Python: A Journey Through Code (Based on Angela Yu's 100 days of Python course)

+## Why I’m Doing This

+- **Skill Refresh**: Python is a versatile language, and I want to brush up on fundamentals and advanced topics alike.

+## Repository Structure

+Each day has its own folder, containing:

+- **Code and Scripts**: Solutions, exercises, and mini-projects from the day.
+- **README (if needed)**: Notes or highlights for any concepts I found interesting or tricky.